Colombia, Finca El Uberrimo - Pink Bourbon & Gesha

 Harvest Oct-Dec

-This gem of a coffee is a super fruity with a candy like sweetness.
-It makes me see bright pink and red.
-Reminds me of bubble gum, strawberry and passion fruit.
+This gem of a coffee is rich and sweet.
+It makes me see a deep red colour.
+Reminds me of red grape, raspberry and hibiscus.

 From the importer, Apex Coffee: